OSCAR (OSCAR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 OSCAR Historical Price

-According to the latest data gathered on OSCAR live price page, the current price of OSCAR is 0.00388853USD.
-The circulating supply of OSCAR(OSCAR) is 893.89M OSCAR , giving it a market capitalization of $3.49M.
+According to the latest data gathered on OSCAR live price page, the current price of OSCAR is 0.00398889USD.
+The circulating supply of OSCAR(OSCAR) is 893.86M OSCAR , giving it a market capitalization of $3.57M.

 The OSCAR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OSCAR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.